 U.S. citizens are now required to have a passport to re-enter the USA, so you’ll need a valid passport to travel.
 IMPORTANT: in order to enter the country, Honduran regulations require that your passport has at least 6 MONTHS remaining validity after your return travel date.
 Residents of all other countries, please either check with the Honduran Embassy/Consulate or visit www.letsgohonduras.com (click on “getting here” then “legal requirements”) for specific entry/documentation requirements.
 There is a US$39 departure tax that is not included in your airline ticket, and payable as you leave the country (cash only; US dollars or the equivalent in Honduran lempiras).

 Airlines sometimes make last minute changes to flight itineraries.
 For this reason & for your own peace of mind, we recommend that you call your airline 72 hours and again at 24 hours for extra peace of mind (if this is different for your airline, we will tell you) prior to departure to reconfirm your flight times and flight numbers in each direction.
-International flights require check-in at the main airline ticket counter (not the gate!)
-AT LEAST 2 hours prior to departure (don’t be late to the airport, since you may be denied boarding!)
+International flights require check-in AT LEAST 2 hours prior to departure (don’t be late to the airport, since you may be denied boarding!)

 Although Spanish is the official language of Honduras, Roatan is bilingual.
 Everyone speaks Spanish, and English with a Caribbean lilt is also widely spoken.